RebeccaKessler/Machine_Learning/README.md

 Similarly as for the Logistic Regression, we started with a K-Neighbors Classifier without specifying any parameter.
 After training the model on 80% of the training data, and testing it on 20% of the data, we got an accuracy of 31.9%.
 The precision, recall and F1 scores were lower than for the logistic regression model.

-By examining the scores for the individual classes, we observed that sentences in the A1 class are correctly predicted with an accuracy of around 85%, which is significantly higher than the prediction accuracy for the other classes, lower than 25%.
+By examining the scores for the individual classes, we observed that sentences in the A1 class are correctly predicted with an accuracy of around 85%, which is significantly higher than the prediction accuracy for the other classes, being lower than 25%.

 To improve the KNN model's class prediction accuracy, we employed multiple loops to iterate over the model parameters and identify which are the optimal ones.
 The parameters we considered are the following: